nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 --------------------------------------------------------------------------------------------------------------------
 ## 8. Appendix: Effort
 OfficeConnect is a project built upon AB3, which was built out of the SE-EDU initiative.
 Our group has been actively working on OfficeConnect for the past 9 weeks, holding meetings to stay on task ever since the group has been formed, **meeting all weekly checkpoints punctually.** <br> <br>
 Having written more than **12,000 of LOC cumulatively, coupled with appropriate, concise documentation**, we also have endeavored to abide by the code quality and design patterns that were taught throughout the span of CS2103, and shown in AB3.
+We have also strived to maintain good code coverage, applying what was taught in the later weeks, resulting in a **code coverage of near 70% in Codecov.**

 In the section, we will detail some of the hurdles that we faced through the iterations of our tP, both design and technical wise.
 ### 8.1 Design Challenges